ca1o19c/library-management/README.md

 1 - Use this template (by clicking Use this template) or fork this repository with the initial code<br>
 2 - Read the instructions at readme.md<br>
 3 - Start coding!
 Feel free to use whatever workflow you find most comfortable<br>
-4 - Share your result with the community! #devchallenge